ng-harmony-temp/ng-harmony-demo/README.md

 * I tested in Firefox / Chrome only ... didn't have virtual machines installed (yet) on my linux and that would have been a bit time consuming.

 * The build process included is an npm/webpack approach.
 Since I wasn't allowed to use scaffolding tools or seeds ...
 I chose to not spend time on writing my own gulp pipeline --- I wanted to make sure I get done

+* Sorting Results: In the beginning I sorted Results alphabetically, which was nice in a way: They were not only sorted alphabetically, but also it wasn't all albums first, all artists then ...
+But in the end this approach leads to an almost unusable result for the user when clicking the more button, since the stuff gets reordered always ... so I chose not to sort ...
+An approach to this could be for example: <hr> separate search results as to be visually separate entries and sort those individually ...

+# Possible Layout Mistakes in albumcard/artistcard

+* While unittesting I saw I had some html-ids in the ng-repeat directives of albumcard and artistcard ... this is a no go ...
+So flying blind, already blacklisted by Spotify, I changed them to classes.
+I dearly hope this went right and it looks good, but I can't tell as of now.
+(I'm a bit tired after 2.5 weeks coding this day by day and I need a day off)

+# Extras

+* I hacked and pushed to RxDB (2 bugs) along the way
+* I hacked ng-harmony along the way
+* I debugged my way through we-js-logger and bunyan in the browser
+* I helped people on the gitter channel
+* I reported an Atom bug (crashes on method decorators)